-We have redacted personal data where disclosure of such personal data would be unfair (as their identity is not confirmed in the public domain).
+We have redacted personal information where disclosure of such personal information would be unfair.
 The individuals concerned would not have had an expectation that their personal data would be disclosed, and the CAA can identify no legitimate interest that would be served by disclosing this personal information.
 Disclosure would therefore be a breach of one of the data protection principles contained in Article 5 of the GDPR, specifically Article 5(1)(a), which states that personal data shall be 'processed lawfully, fairly and in a transparent manner in relation to the data subject ...'
-Section 40(2) of the FOIA provides an exception from the duty to disclose information that would contravene any of the data protection principles.
+Section 40(2) of the FOIA provides an exception from the duty to disclose information that would contravene any of the data protection principles (a copy of this exemption can be found below).